They're often feeling a tremendous sense of guilt and responsibility, even though they had nothing to do with this adult decision to end a marriage.

 Kate Engler, LMFT, LPC

-"When deciding how to tell kids about divorce, the most important message to be conveyed is that the children are loved, and that it is the kind of love that will never end, regardless of what happens between the parents.
+"When deciding how to tell kids about an impending divorce, the most important message to be conveyed is that the children are loved, and that it is the kind of love that will never end, regardless of what happens between the parents.

 However, what comes after that should largely be determined based on the ages of the children.
 Children process and understand things, particularly a complicated issue like divorce, very differently depending on their social, emotional, and cognitive development.